gazbert/bxbot/README.md

    [`ExampleScalpingStrategy`](./bxbot-strategies/src/main/java/com/gazbert/bxbot/strategies/ExampleScalpingStrategy.java).
-   The [`TestExchangeAdapter`](./bxbot-exchanges/src/main/java/com/gazbert/bxbot/exchanges/TestExchangeAdapter.java) is configured by default - it makes public API calls to [BTC-e](https://btc-e.com), but stubs out the private API (order management) calls; it's good for testing your initial setup.
+   The [`TestExchangeAdapter`](./bxbot-exchanges/src/main/java/com/gazbert/bxbot/exchanges/TestExchangeAdapter.java) is configured by default - it makes public API calls to [BTC-e](https://btc-e.com), but stubs out the private API (order management) calls; it's good for testing your initial setup without sending actual orders to the exchange.
 1. Usage: `./bxbot.sh [start|stop|status]`
 1. To exit the Docker container and keep it running, you detach by pressing keys: `CTRL+P+Q`
 1. To re-attach to the Docker container later, run `docker container ls` to get the CONTAINER ID.